AIS-R Eagle Honor Code

 Students should dress with modesty and decorum, in keeping with the traditions and customs of our host country.
 While the school does not wish to apply a rigid dress code, the following are basic guidelines.

 Elementary School: Student dress and appearance are directly related to school atmosphere, student conduct and the quality of schoolwork.
 In keeping with the traditions and customs of the host country, modesty in school attire must be maintained.
 It is impossible to develop guidelines for every fad regarding dress and appearance.
-Please refer to the Elementary School Handbook (HERE on page 26).
+Please refer to the Elementary School Handbook (HERE)

-Middle School: Student dress is directly related to the pride that students take in their membership of our AIS-R community and the seriousness with which they take their studies.
-Students are expected to take an Eagle pride in their appearance and communicate their respect for our host country, our school, our community and their commitment to learning through their adherence to the AIS-R dress code.
+Middle School: Students are expected to take EAGLE pride in their appearance and communicate their respect for our host country, our school, our community and their commitment to learning through their adherence to the AIS-R dress code.
 It is our goal at AIS-R to provide our students with a productive and positive learning environment and to minimize disruptions and distractions.
-Please refer to the Middle School Handbook (HERE on page 19) for review dress code expectations.
+Please refer to the Middle School Handbook (HERE) for review dress code expectations.

-High School: Students are expected to take an EAGLE pride in their appearance and communicate their respect for our host country, our school, our community and their commitment to learning through their adherence to the AIS-R dress code.
+High School: Students are expected to take EAGLE pride in their appearance and communicate their respect for our host country, our school, our community and their commitment to learning through their adherence to the AIS-R dress code.
 Students’ dress and appearance are directly related to the learning environment of the school, the conduct of students and the quality of schoolwork.
-Please refer to the Middle School Handbook (HERE on page 33) for review dress code expectations.
+Please refer to the High School Handbook (HERE) for review dress code expectations.